ericj237/MixedRealityRecorder_UnityPackage/README.md

 Clone the repository and open the Unity project `MixedRealityRecorder` located in the `Assets` folder.

 - MRR is developed with **Unity 2019.3**.

-## Documentation

-The user documentation can be found in the `Documentation` folder.

 ## Tested Systems